0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

    if this was HTTP/3 using QUIC the transport layer would instead apply a UDP header, which is much simplier then a TCP header

 # Routing
+NOTE:
+    the flow below assumes this router is the internet gateway and is NAT enabled, but do note that a devices default gateway isnt always a router, its common in large networks for each vlans default gateway to be a L3 Switch or another L3 device
 Now that our packet is fully constructed the network stack passes it to our NICs driver, if its a wireless driver it strips the ethernet header and adds a 802.11 header, it then encrypts the entire packet and forwards it to our gateway the gateway receives it and then does a series of steps, in order too route it to the next hop in the chain